 - Zip Files

 You can add additional file types by going to Exact Metrics » Settings and clicking the Engagement tab at the top.
 Then, just expand the section for File Downloads to add additional file types.

-Tracking eCommerce Buttons in WordPress
+Track eCommerce Buttons

-ExactMetrics can also track eCommerce buttons in Google Analytics and show you your reports in WordPress, which is super helpful for eCommerce businesses using WooCommerce or Easy Digital Downloads, MemberMouse, Restrict Content Pro, MemberPress, or LifterLMS.
+ExactMetrics can also track eCommerce buttons in Google Analytics and show you your reports in WordPress, which is super helpful for eCommerce businesses using WooCommerce, GiveWP, Easy Digital Downloads, MemberMouse, Restrict Content Pro, MemberPress, or LifterLMS.

 The plugin comes with many robust eCommerce tracking features.
-To get started with eCommerce button click tracking, you first have to enable it in the Google Analytics dashboard.
+To get started with eCommerce button click tracking, you first need to install the eCommerce addon.

 Go to ExactMetrics » Addons.
 Find the eCommerce addon and click Install to install and activate it on your site.